12 Probiotic Foods for Gut Health

 Pickles are one of the top probiotic foods, however, not all pickles are fermented.
 In order to get the benefits of probiotic bacteria, it is important to opt for naturally fermented pickles, where vinegar wasn’t used in the pickling process, instead, a salt and water solution was used to feed the growth of beneficial bacteria.
 Shelf-stable products are the first sign that the pickles were simply pickled and not fermented, as the pasteurization process to help keep them shelf-stable would denature any form of probiotic bacteria.

 Traditional buttermilk is the fermented liquid that is leftover from churning butter and is considered a source of probiotics.
 Traditional buttermilk has a tart and tangy taste, similar to a yogurt-based drink, that contains live cultures of lactic acid bacteria.
 Unfortunately, the buttermilk commonly found in American supermarkets, known as cultured buttermilk, generally does not have any probiotic benefits.

 Miso is a fermented, probiotic-rich food traditional to Japanese cuisine made from fermented soybeans with salt and a fungus called koji.
 Miso is found in a paste format, well known for its use in miso soup, which contains live, active cultures of bacteria.
-Miso comes in a variety of colours, such as white, yellow, red and brown, and can be used as in stir-fries, as a spread or as a marinate, in addition to being added to soups.
+Miso comes in a variety of colors, such as white, yellow, red, and brown, and can be used in stir-fries, as a spread, or as a marinade, in addition to being added to soups.